yzyhk904/USB_SampleRate_Changer/README.md

     - `--legacy`: changes an audio policy configuration file for a Bluetooth audio legacy HAL (<em>/system/{lib,lib64}/hw/audio.a2dp.default.so</em>).
     - `--safe`: changes an audio policy configuration file for a Bluetooth audio legacy HAL but keeps considerably traditional settings for an internal speaker and others.
     - `--safest`: changes an audio policy configuration file for a Bluetooth audio legacy HAL but keeps most traditional settings for an internal speaker and others.
+    - `--safest-auto`: changes an audio policy configuration file for a Bluetooth audio legacy HAL but keeps most traditional settings for an internal speaker and others with automatic max. samplerate detection for USB devices.
     - `--usb-only`: changes a USB audio policy configuration file only.
     - `--force-bluetooth-qti`: forces to use "bluetooth_qti" bluetooth module (Qcomm's legacy one) instead of usual ones.